 - Support for collaboration between communities and authorities in gold mining areas of the north; and

 - Supporting the safe management of gold mines.

-- People at risk of / or displaced by natural hazards;
+- People at risk of / or displaced by natural hazards or conflict;

 - Persons affected and irregular migrants resulting from climate change; and